Over 100 families attend candlelight vigil to remember victims of DUI

 WICHITA, Kan.
 (KSNW) – Remembering those who lost their lives to drunk drivers.
-Tonight the DUI victims center of Kansas held its 30th annual candlelight vigil of remembrance and hope.
+Thursday night, the DUI victims center of Kansas held its 30th annual candlelight vigil of remembrance and hope.

 More than 100 families who lost loved ones to impaired drivers came together to support each other.